awaismohammad23/Building-A-TCP-Server-in-GOlang/README.md

 telnet localhost 3000
 ```
 This will create a connection between the server and a client.
 You can add as many clients as you can using this.
-You can send messagefrom the client to the server as many as you can.
+You can send message from the client to the server as many as you can.

 # To terminate the program
 ```console